ucb-stat133/stat133-fall-2017/labs/lab03-vector-basics.md

 a[c(FALSE, FALSE, FALSE, FALSE)]
 ```

 When subsetting a vector logically, most of the times you won't really be providing an explicit vector of `TRUE`'s and `FALSE`s.
+Just imagine having a vector of 100 or 1000 or 1000000 elements, and trying to do logical subsetting by manually creating a logical vector of the same length.
 Instead, you will be providing a logical condition or a comparison operation that returns a logical vector.

-A comparison operation occurs when using comparison operators such as:
+A comparison operation occurs when you use comparison operators such as:

 -   `>` greater than
 -   `>=` greater than or equal